rasvaan/digibird_api/README.md

 You can use the following parameters for media:

 ### Platform
-The platform you would like to get the media from.
+The platform you would like to get media from.
 Supported platforms right now:

 * Xeno-canto (id: xenon-canto) - Bird sounds
 * Rijksmuseum (id: rijksmuseum) - Artworks, substring matching only